 Suitable for: schools, sports clubs, playgroups, childcare centres, community groups

 Profit: varies – could range from $5-$12 per bag

 The decision to stop providing over 3 billion single-use plastic bags at the major supermarkets has been a long time coming, but that doesn’t mean it wasn’t still a shock when it was finally announced.
 The importance of reusable shopping bags has never been greater, and it is a perfect time to consider a bag fundraiser for your school or club.
-With a simple text only design, you can have bags printed and ready for sale within a month, perfect for end of year and Christmas events.
+With a simple text only design, you can have bags printed and ready for sale within a month, perfect for end of year and Christmas events, graduation, school fetes and farmers markets.
 Learn more about the plastic shopping bag ban here.

 There are a number of companies that offer bags and totes for fundraising, but while the prices vary wildly, so does the quality.
 It is vital that this is taken into account, and Expressions will send a sample to any school or group considering a fundraiser.